textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

-Of course, we should point to this ToolkitID from our vhost section.
+This ToolkitID should be referenced from the virtual host section.
 You can also set some HTTP `CustomHeaderBackend` or `CustomHeaderClient` details there for better performance, for example:

 ~~~ nginx
 VirtualHost {